Welcome to my web site!

 Beyond Master and Slave: Developing a Third Paradigm.
 In The Journal of Value Inquiry, September 2015, Volume 49, Issue 3, pp 353–367.
 This may be the last piece of Nietzsche scholarship I ever do, so I am very glad to be able to say I think it is one of my best.
 It should be interesting to those with only a passing interest in Nietzsche.
 It's argues that his famous discussion of Master Morality and Slave Morality would have had very different implications if he had only considered a third type of morality, one the contrasts point by point in fascinating ways with both of the ones he does discuss.
 This third paradigm is what I call Trader Morality.

 Libertarianism.
 An article I wrote for the International Encyclopedia of Ethics (Blackwell, 2013).
-I am now revising and updating it for the new edition of the encyclopedia.
+This is a new version, revised considerably and updated, for the new edition of the Encyclopedia.

 Nietzsche and the Origin of Virtue.
 New York and London: Routledge, 1991, 200 pp. (incl. index) + xxiii.